What is Public Policy

 “I wanted to see the direct impact of my work on people in a more tangible way,” Radha said to The Finance Story.

-She joined the Development sector which led her to pursue a Master of Public Administration (MPA) programme at Columbia University.
+She joined the Development sector which led her to pursue a Master of Public Administration (MPA) program at Columbia University.

 There are many opportunities for finance professionals at the United Nations or in Public Policy in general.
 Here are certain skill sets and academic qualifications that would give you a leg up.